 All pupils study the following ‘core’ GCSE subjects:

-In addition, pupils choose three options from the list below.
+In addition, pupils choose four options from the list below.

 - Art (Fine Art)